BtcLayer/Cosmos/UPGRADING.md

 * Messages no longer need to implement the `LegacyMsg` interface and implementations of `GetSignBytes` can be deleted.
 Because of this change, global legacy Amino codec definitions and their registration in `init()` can safely be removed as well.

-* The `AppModuleBasic` interface has been simplifed.
+* The `AppModuleBasic` interface has been simplified.
 Defining `GetTxCmd() *cobra.Command` and `GetQueryCmd() *cobra.Command` is no longer required.
 The module manager detects when module commands are defined.
 If AutoCLI is enabled, `EnhanceRootCommand()` will add the auto-generated commands to the root command, unless a custom module command is defined and register that one instead.

 * The following modules' `Keeper` methods now take in a `context.Context` instead of `sdk.Context`.
 Any module that has an interfaces for them (like "expected keepers") will need to update and re-generate mocks if needed: